tfgg/yournextmep/_candidates/eu2014/green/audaye-elesedy.md

 person: audaye-elesedy
 region: south-west
 party: green
-title: South West - Green Party - Audaye Elesedy
+title: Audaye Elesedy is running for MEP in South West for the Green Party
 incumbent: false
 ---